 The purpose of the URF competition is to provide support (up to $1,000) for scholarly research projects conducted by University undergraduate students.
-Fellowships are intended to cover costs associated with research projects proposed and written by undergraduate student applicants and undertaken with the supervision of a University tenured, tenure-track, or non-tenure track faculty member, or full-time Research staff member.
-The supervisor will attest to the appropriateness of the student’s research expenses throughout the project, and will need Principal Investigator (PI) status in order to request IACUC, IBC, or IRB approvals, if applicable.
+Fellowships are intended to cover costs associated with research projects proposed and written by undergraduate student applicants and undertaken with the supervision of a University tenured, tenure-track, or non-tenure track faculty member, or full-time research staff member.
+The supervisor will attest to the appropriateness of the student’s research expenses throughout the project and will need Principal Investigator (PI) status in order to request IACUC, IBC, or IRB approvals, if applicable.
 For a list of personnel titles that qualify as PI, please visit the Department Research Administration handbook.

 - Only UT students may apply.

 - Applicants must be enrolled full-time (minimum of 12 hours) at The University of Texas at Austin in a bachelor’s degree program or in the PharmD Program.
-Graduating seniors must provide full-time status certification by the Registrar’s office or academic advisor, if enrollment is less than 12 hours at time of applying.
+Graduating seniors must provide full-time status certification by the Registrar’s office or academic advisor if enrollment is less than 12 hours at the time of applying.

 - Due to limited funds, awards will not be given to prior URF award winners.

 - Applicants must have a minimum overall in-residence UT GPA of 2.5.
 Transfer students should include a copy of their college transcript, and new students/freshmen a copy of their high school transcript.

 - Research projects must be independent.
 URFs will not fund UT-sponsored or specific class-associated research or travel (study abroad, seminars, etc.).
 Award limit is $1,000 per project.
 Applicant must meet eligibility requirements and must receive endorsement by the supervisor.
 Only one qualified supervisor is allowed per project.